 - Preheat oven to 350F.

-- Sift all dry ingredients together in a bowl.
+- Sift all dry ingredients together in a medium bowl.

 - In a large bowl or stand mixer, combine all of the wet ingredients and sugar.
 Beat on medium until well combined.

-- Add dry ingredients to wet and beat on low until just combined.
-Using the paddle attachment if using a stand mixer.
+- Add flour mixture to wet ingredients and beat on low until just combined.
+Use the paddle attachment if using a stand mixer.
 If the batter seems way too thick, add 1-2 tablespoons of milk.
 I find this really depends on the brand of flours that you are using, so you may not need the milk if you are using the same brands I have linked.

 - Fold in the shredded carrots and any add-ins you are using.

-- Evenly spread the cake batter into the baking dish and bake for 35-40 minutes in a preheated oven, until a toothpick comes out clean.
+- Evenly spread the cake batter into the baking dish and bake for 35-40 minutes in the preheated oven, until a toothpick comes out with a few crumbs on it.

 - Once cake is cooled, remove from pan and ice.
-I like to add more crushed walnuts on top of the cake, but decorate as desired.
+Decorate the top of the cake as desired.

 - Slice, serve, and enjoy!